hortonworks/streamline/README.md

 `kafka-topics.sh --create --topic nest-topic --zookeeper localhost:2181 --replication-factor 1 --partitions 3`

 Then run the device simulator CLI to post some sample `IotasMessage` containing nest data to your kafka topic.
-`cd $YOUR-IOTAS-ROOT-FOLDER`
+`cd $$IOTAS-HOME`
 `java -cp simulator/target/simulator-0.1-SNAPSHOT.jar com.hortonworks.iotas.simulator.CLI -b localhost:9092 -t nest-topic -f simulator/src/main/resources/nest-iotas-messages`

+You can run the simulator command in a loop or run it multiple times to produce same data again and again.

 Now you need to create hbase table where all the messages will be stored.
 `hbase shell`
 `create 'nest', 'cf'`

-Now, From intellij you should be able to run `com.hortonworks.topology.IotasTopology` by providing `YOUR-IOTAS-ROOT-FOLDER/storm/src/main/resources/topology.yaml` as argument. you can also run the topology on a storm clsuter by providing the name of the topology as second argument.
+Now, From intellij you should be able to run `com.hortonworks.topology.IotasTopology` by providing `$IOTAS-HOME/storm/src/main/resources/topology.yaml` as argument and modifying `$IOTAS-HOME/storm/pom.xml` so `storm-core` is not in provided scope. you can also run the topology on a storm cluster by providing the name of the topology as second argument.

+`storm jar $IOTAS-HOME/storm/target/storm-0.1-SNAPSHOT.jar com.hortonworks.topology.IotasTopology  $IOTAS-HOME/storm/src/main/resources/topology.yaml IotasTopology`

 #Accessing UI
 http://localhost:8080/ui/index.html